ar-tracking/UnityDTrackPlugin/README.md

 `DTrackReceiverFlystick` to an object you want to receive positional and rotational data as well as interactive button and joystick events.
-In the `DTrackReceiverFlystick` mask type in the ID that was assigned to the flystick by DTrack
+In the `DTrackReceiverFlystick` mask type in the ID that was assigned to the Flystick by DTrack
 (see Section [**Data display (Flysticks)**](#DTrackDataDisplayFlystick)).

 ![Figure: Unity Flystick inspector](Doc/images/unity-dtrack-flystick.png)
 <br><br>

 ### Attaching 6DOF Targets to Camera

-For non-static, point-of-view cameras, you can attach a DTrack Receiver with positional and rotational data, e.g., 6DOF body or flystick.
+For non-static, point-of-view cameras, you can attach a DTrack Receiver with positional and rotational data, e.g., 6DOF body or Flystick.

 ![Figure: Unity POV Camera inspector](Doc/images/unity-dtrack-pov.png)
 <br><br>